yellowmessenger/documentation/docs/platform_concepts/studio/steps/action-nodes-and-logic.md

 In above node, we selected an API (explore_car) to hit, we provided value to parameter using variable.
 Then we store the whole response we will get from that API in a variable.
->:information_source: Learn how to directly use this variable, if JSON response in your steps to access different fields in API response [**here**](../bot-variables#advanced-example---accessing-variable-fields-and-index-in-json-object-array-type-stored-in-a-variable)
+>:information_source: Learn how to directly use this variable, if JSON response in your nodes to access different fields in API response [**here**](../bot-variables#advanced-example---accessing-variable-fields-and-index-in-json-object-array-type-stored-in-a-variable)

 :computer:  **`Optional field`** : **`Transformation function`** Sometimes, an API response can be too big , or not in a proper format for us to be able to parse from easily.
 (Note that a function is not needed just to access a simple field of a JSON API response).